CS4Usama/Programming-Helpful-Material/README.md

         4. Jeff Bezos Book (The Bezos Letters) Download Link   (image)
         5. #others
             » Artificial Intelligence Trends for 2022 - 2023.pdf
-            » Cryptocurrencies Simply Explained by Dr. Julian Hosp.pdf » Digital Transformation Trends Shaping 2022.pdf
+            » Building the AI Bank of the Future by McKinsey & Company.pdf » Cryptocurrencies Simply Explained by Dr. Julian Hosp.pdf » Digital Cities Index 2022 – Making Digital Work for Cities: A Global Benchmark of Urban Technology.pdf » Digital Transformation Trends Shaping 2022.pdf
-            » Government AI Readiness Index 2021.pdf
+            » Fireblocks Tokenization Whitepaper – The Foundation of Digital Financial Markets.pdf » Government AI Readiness Index 2021.pdf
-            » How Web3 is Shaping the Future of Finance.pdf
+            » Guide to Fraud Analytics in 2022 by SEON Technologies.pdf » How Web3 is Shaping the Future of Finance.pdf
+            » MIT Technology Review 2022-07.pdf
+            » The Global Covid-19 Fintech Market – Impact and Industry Resilience Study.pdf
             » The World in 2030 – 10 Predictions for long-term Investors.pdf
             » Top-25 Most Used Linux Commands by Hassan Abd Elrahman.pdf